 This was it, our last border crossing to tackle and according to Mongol Rally history, it would be our hardest and longest border crossing yet; Russia to Mongolia.
 I had heard horror stories of teams being kept days at this border in western Mongolia thanks to paperwork; a slow bureaucratic process of importing a vehicle into Mongolia.
-Plus, as usual, it could also be bereft of border guards that simply didn’t want to deal with rowdy ralliers or simply wanted bribes.
+Plus, as usual, it could also be bereft of border guards who simply didn’t want to deal with rowdy ralliers or simply wanted bribes.

 After a fun evening in Barnaul (western Siberia) eating steak and bonding with team Mongolian Madness (3 seemingly insane Irish guys also driving a Nissan Almera), we got our final car supplies (tow ropes, ratchet straps, & extra Gerry can) and took off late in the afternoon to push as far as we could to the border.
 We camped overnight and got up before the sun to take off and finish our drive through the stunning landscapes and mountains of western Siberia.

-The Russian process was actually pretty simple once they let us in; after all we were border crossing veterans by now!
-Walk over to this window wait, walk to a different window wait, fill our a form for the car wait, go stand in the corner wait, fill out an immigration form wait, walk to another window wait, open your car for inspection wait, and answer no when they ask you if you are carrying firearms or drugs wait.
-After this waiting process we were unleashed into no mans land; the 6 km of territory between the Russian and Mongolian border.
+The Russian process was actually pretty simple once they let us in; after all, we were border-crossing veterans by now!
+Walk over to this window wait, walk to a different window wait, fill out a form for the car wait, go stand in the corner wait, fill out an immigration form wait, walk to another window wait, open your car for inspection wait, and answer no when they ask you if you are carrying firearms or drugs wait.
+After this waiting process, we were unleashed into no man’s land; the 6 km of territory between the Russian and Mongolian border.

 This really was the ‘end of the road’.